jlengstorf/lengstorf.com/content/drafts/keeping-score.md

 ### ...I am rich.

 On top of all of this, we have levels of material wealth that are unbelievable in a historical and/or global context.
-And if you just rolled your eyes, check this out: **anyone who makes [more than USD $50,000/year is in the top 1%](#TODO TKTK find this reference) of wealthy humans.** So as we're all complaining about the CEOs who make 100x what we make, remember that at $50K/year we're making 136x the income of [XX% of global workers](#TODO TKTK find this reference).
+And if you just rolled your eyes, check this out: **anyone who makes [more than USD $32,400/year is in the top 1%](http://www.investopedia.com/articles/personal-finance/050615/are-you-top-one-percent-world.asp) of wealthy humans.** So as we're all complaining about the CEOs who make a hundred times more than we do, remember that even at $32.4K/year we're making almost fifty times the income of [767 million people living on less than $1.90/day](http://www.worldbank.org/en/publication/poverty-and-shared-prosperity).

 All of which makes a pretty fucking compelling case that we were born successful, and will likely stay that way unless something goes horribly wrong.